 Feel free to do a little exploring while you’re here — the island is peppered with tiny fishing villages, complete with brightly colored buildings and quaint little restaurants and museums.
 You can kayak around the coast to get around, or hire a bike.

-If you’d rather connect with nature, hike through one of the dense and lush nature reserves to hang out with the local monkeys and parrots, or go on horseback; hiring a horse for the day only costs a few dollars.
+If you’d rather connect with nature, hike through one of the dense and lush nature reserves to hang out with the local monkeys and parrots, or go on horseback; hiring a horse for the day only costs a few dollars and you can easily arrange that through your hostel or hotel.